Elora Gorge. Jessica West Photography

 How do I register for a workshop?

-Upcoming Workshops page to see which workshops appeal to you, then click on the image to reserve your spot.
-If cost or credit cards are a barrier we have a discreet pay-what-you-can policy.
+Visit our Upcoming Workshops page to see which workshops appeal to you.
+Click on the image to add the workshop(s) you want to your cart, then complete the transaction to reserve your spot via credit card.
+If cost or credit cards are a barrier, we have a discreet pay-what-you-can policy.
 To pay cash at the workshop day-of just email us to reserve your spot: hello@elorawritingworkshops.com.

 What are Elora Writing Workshops?